Tanishqontop/FintechApp/README.md

 # FintechApp

-This is a React Native FinTech clone using Clerk for user authentication with OTP.
-This app was inspired by the Revolut app.
+This is a React Native FinTech App made using Clerk for user authentication with OTP.

-Additional features:
+App features:

 - Expo Router file-based navigation and API Routes
 - SMS OTP Auth with Clerk